 When first starting your search, you’ll see the mattress industry has a vast amount of beds to consider.
-Beyond comparing the features of these mattresses, it’s pertinent you think about your body type and sleeping style while narrowing down your options, also.
+Beyond reading mattress comparisons and weighing the features of varying beds, it’s pertinent you think about your body type and sleeping style while narrowing down your options, also.
 Back sleepers, stomach sleepers, and side sleepers all require a different type of support, and what may be comfortable for one sleeper is a nightmare for another.

 In this post, we discuss two major mattress brands, Tuft & Needle and Amerisleep, to help you learn more about their options and determine if they sell the right mattress for your needs.

 Amerisleep entered the mattress market in 2007.
 From the beginning, they’ve understood that each sleeper has unique comfort needs.
 That is reflected in their five luxury models that appeal to sleepers with different sleep styles.
 Luxury mattresses have high-quality materials in the interior layers.
 They also have intricate stitching and high-quality fabrics in the covers.
 Amerisleep uses technologies like Bio-Pur® and Celliant® to increase comfort and breathability.

 They don’t stop at mattresses.
 Amerisleep also sells foundations and adjustable bases along with a line of pillows and bedding.
 They have their own brick and mortar stores.
 However, most of their mattresses are ordered online.
 Amerisleep then delivers beds straight to your doorstep— if you’re looking for the best mattress in a box, Amerisleep should definitely be considered.